PTAB

 2. Patent Overview

-• Title: Method and Device for Monitoring and Counting Periodic Human Motions
+• Title: Monitoring and Counting Periodic Human Motion

-• Brief Description: The ’508 patent relates to systems for monitoring and counting periodic human motions, such as steps, using an inertial sensor.
-The technology purports to improve accuracy over conventional pedometers by using a dynamically updated "dominant axis" relative to gravity and an adaptive "cadence window" to validate steps.
+• Brief Description: The ’508 patent discloses methods and devices for monitoring human activity, such as counting steps, using an inertial sensor (e.g., an accelerometer).
+The invention aims to improve accuracy by dynamically assigning a "dominant axis" relative to gravity and using a "cadence window" to validate steps.

 3. Grounds for Unpatentability